syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Applying built-in pattern

-You can change the date-time pattern using the [Pattern](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_Pattern) property to following formats in DateTimeEdit control.
+You can change the date-time pattern using the [Pattern](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_Pattern) property to the following formats in the DateTimeEdit control.

 * LongDate
 * LongTime